Exeter-Diabetes/sde-sw-framework/code_lists/medications/diabetes/info.md

 ## Rules

-* We check to make sure the date is within the range expected given the data source and patient DOB and death dates.
+* Check to make sure the date is within the range expected given the data source and patient DOB and death dates.

 * In patients with diabetes, the earliest prescription for a glucose-lowering medication/insulin is used in the algorithm to define diagnosis date - see conditions/diabetes.